The Concept and Meaning of Marriage

 Serotonin is a neurotransmitter in the human body that is believed to induce a positive mood, and lower stress, depression, anger, and anxiety.

 The bond between partners and the care and support they offer each other, including romantic moments helps to boost the production of serotonin.
 It is proven that people improve in character, behavior and lifestyle when they marry.
+While bad marriage can bring sadness, a successful marriage can be a key to happiness and satisfaction.

 4. Health Benefits of Marriage

-Besides health and maternity insurance that some governments offer to married couples, a healthy marriage plays a vital role in the health and well-being of an individual.
+Besides health and maternity insurance that some governments offer to couples, a healthy marriage plays a vital role in the health and well-being of an individual.
 Feeling positive towards your partner and knowing someone is there for you boosts positivity and healing.
 Married people, also, tend to take fewer risks, eat better and look after each other's healthy lifestyle.

 An article published on health.harvard.edu, states that behavior improves with marriage.
 Married people may take fewer risks, eat better, and maintain healthier lifestyles, on average, compared with single people.